floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization/04-metrics.typ

 Reuse is calculated as the number of times a microservice is called by the user, relying on dynamic analysis to collect this information.

 #citeauthor(<saidi_etal_2023>) use the intra-domain and inter-domain data dependency metrics to delineate microservice boundaries, based on the read and write access pattern of the operations.
+In a similar fashion, #citeauthor(<selmadji_etal_2020>) talk about data autonomy determined by the internal and external data access of a microservice candidate.

 #citeauthor(<kamimura_etal_2018>) introduce a metric called dedication score, which measures the relationships between services as a function of access frequency.
 Along with a modularity metric, the dedication score is used in their custom SArF dependency-based clustering algorithm @kobayashi_etal_2012.